JAF Bids Farewell To Fallen Pilot

 (MENAFN- Jordan News Agency)

-The martyr's body was draped in the Jordanian flag and carried on the shoulders of his comrades-in-arms to his final resting place in the Rujm Ash Shami area cemetery.
-The General Command of the Armed Forces representative laid a wreath of flowers on the martyr's grave.
+The martyr was given a military funeral, during which his body was wrapped in the Jordanian flag and carried on the shoulders of his comrades-in-arms to his final resting place in the Bahath Cemetery.
+JAF delegate laid a wreath of flowers on the martyr's tomb.

 The funeral was attended by JAF senior officers and security apparatus, as well as retirees, civilian officials, and citizens.